bkbnio/kompendium/README.md

 - `TResp`: Used to build the object schema for a response body

 `GET` and `DELETE` take `TParam` and `TResp` while `PUT` and `POST` take all three.

+In addition to standard HTTP Methods, Kompendium also introduced the concept of `notarizedExceptions`.
+Using the `StatusPage` extension, users can notarize all handled exceptions, along with their respective HTTP codes and response types.
+Exceptions that have been `notarized` require two types as supplemental information

+- `TErr`: Used to notarize the exception being handled by this use case.
+Used for matching responses at the route level.
+- `TResp`: Same as above, this dictates the expected return type of the error response.

 In keeping with minimal invasion, these extension methods all consume the same code block as a standard Ktor route method, meaning that swapping in a default Ktor route and a Kompendium `notarized` route is as simple as a single method change.